Emergency Roofing Services ➢

 Performance During Oklahoma’s Extreme Weather

 Tulsa’s unpredictable weather patterns put roofing materials to the ultimate test throughout the year.
-Stone-coated metal roofs demonstrate superior wind resistance, with most systems rated to withstand winds up to 120 to 150 mph, which is crucial during Oklahoma’s tornado season.
+Stone-coated metal roofs demonstrate superior wind resistance, with most systems rated to withstand winds up to 160-180 mph, which is essential during Oklahoma’s tornado season.
 The interlocking panels and secure fastening systems provide excellent structural integrity when severe storms strike.
-Regular metal roofs also perform admirably in high winds but may be more susceptible to lifting along the edges during extreme conditions.
+Traditional metal roofs can withstand winds exceeding 140 mph, well above the requirements for Tulsa’s occasional tornado threats, but may be more susceptible to lifting along the edges during extreme conditions.

 During heavy rainfall, both types of roofs excel at water shedding, but stone-coated steel’s textured surface helps break water tension and reduce runoff velocity, minimizing the chance of flooding occurring around foundations.